 Creamy Mashed Potatoes

-- 1 tablespoon fresh parsley or chives, chopped
+- 1 tablespoon fresh parsley, or chives, chopped (optional)

-- Peel potatoes (cut in half as needed to get uniform size throughout).
+- Peel potatoes and remove blemishes.
+Leave whole or cut in half as needed for a uniform size throughout.

 - Place in a large pot and cover with water.
-Over medium-high heat, bring to a boil.
-Reduce to medium heat and simmer for 15-20 minutes or until potatoes fall apart when pierced with a fork.
+Over medium-high heat, bring potatoes to a boil.
+Reduce to medium heat and simmer for about 15-20 minutes, or until potatoes fall apart when pierced with a fork (time depends on the size of your potatoes).
 Drain well.

-- Add heavy cream and potatoes back to pot.
-Using a potato masher or an electric mixer, slowly blend potatoes and heavy cream together until incorporated and no lumps remain.
-Add butter and mix until combined.
-Add salt and pepper to taste.
+- Add heavy cream and potatoes back to the pot.
+Using a potato masher or an electric mixer, slowly mash/blend potatoes and heavy cream together until incorporated and no lumps remain.
+Add butter and salt and pepper, mixing until incorporated.